alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 ```

 *Export Representative Sequences (feature-rep-seqs.qza)*
-<br>The code below converts the Qiime2 artifact containing the representative sequnces into a fasta file automatically names dna-sequences.fasta file inside of the directory named "rep-seqs"
+<br>The code below converts the Qiime artifact containing the representative sequnces into a fasta file automatically names dna-sequences.fasta file inside of the directory named "rep-seqs"
 ```
 qiime tools export \
   --input-path path/to/results/directory/feature-rep-seqs.qza \
   --output-path path/to/results/directory/rep-seqs
 ```
 *Export Taxonomy Table (feature-rep-seqs.qza)*
-<br>The code below converts the Qiime2 artifact containing the final taxa table (made in step 10: classification_merged_final.qza) into a .tsv file automatically named taxonomy.tsv inside of the directory named "taxonomy".
+<br>The code below converts the Qiime artifact containing the final taxa table (made in step 10: classification_merged_final.qza) into a .tsv file automatically named taxonomy.tsv inside of the directory named "taxonomy".
 Similarly as was seen for the feature table, if you prefer a .csv file you can convert the .tsv into a .csv file.
 ```
 qiime tools export \
   --input-path path/to/final/results/directory/classification_merged_final.qza \